medialab/webclim_propagation_graphs_facebook/README.md

 ```
 ./2_minet_requests.sh
 ```
-You should now see a "fake_posts.csv" file appear in the `clean_data` folder.
+You should now see the "clean_fake_url.csv" and "fake_posts.csv" files appear in the `clean_data` folder.

 Finally you should run:
 ```